qcuaeh/molalignlib/README.md

 ### Program options

 -live: Print live stats.
+-bias: Use biased distances.
--iter: Use iterative steps.
+-iter: Perform iterative steps.
--mass: Use mass weighted distances.
--stdin: Read coordinates from standard input.
--out xyz|mol2: Set output format to XYZ or Mol2.
+-tol: Set biasing tolerance to *TOL*.
+-scale *SCALE*: Set biasing scale to *SCALE*.
 -test: Use the same pseudo random numbers on every run.
 -rec *NUM*: Set the number of recorded solutions to *NUM*.
--count *NUM*: Set count convergence threshold to *NUM*.
+-count *NUM*: Set the count convergence threshold to *NUM*.
--trial *MAX*: Set maximum number of trials to *MAX*.
+-trial *MAX*: Set the maximum number of trials to *MAX*.
--bias *TOL*: Use biasing with tolerance *TOL*.
--scale *SCALE*: Set length scale to *SCALE*.
+-out xyz|mol2: Set the output format to XYZ or Mol2.
+-stdin: Read coordinates from standard input.
+-weight: Use mass weighted distances.

 ### Examples